2blam/getting_cleaning_data/project/README.md

 ## To Run this script
 1. Download the UCI HAR Dataset  from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 2. Extract the zip file in the working directory.
-(Please DON'T make any change in the folder structure of the dataset.)
-3. The dataset folder structure should be like:
-	<working directory>/UCI HAR Dataset/
+Please DON'T make any change in the folder structure of the dataset.
+For example, the train folder should be located at <working directory>/UCI HAR Dataset/train/
-										-> train/
-										-> test/
-										-> README.txt
-										-> features.txt
-										-> features_info.txt
-										-> activity_labels.txt
-4. Download and run run_analysis.R to working directory
+3. Download and run run_analysis.R to working directory
-5. The tidy dataset (cleanHAR.txt) will then be created in the working directory.
+4. The tidy dataset (cleanHAR.txt) will then be created in the working directory.

 ## How script works?
 1. Check if the UCI HAR Dataset file structure correct and related file exists